stefanalt/packexe/README.md

     mybin: /lib/libc.so.6: version `GLIBC_2.17' not found (required by mybin) ...

-So then you need to update your target system with new libraries?
+So then, do you need to update your target system with new libraries?
 Not at all, you can use packexe:

     $ packexe.pl mybin_pack mybin